rethinkdb/rethinkdb/NOTES.md

 * Added a workaround for an `eglibc` bug that caused an `unexpected address family` error on startup (#4470)
 * Added precautions to avoid secondary index migration issues in subsequent releases
+* Out-of-memory errors in the server's JSON parser are now correctly reported (#4751)

 --